-These sites frequently keep information on arrest records and outstanding warrants from Wood County as well as the rest of the country.
+These sites frequently keep information on arrest records and outstanding warrants from Wood County and the country’s rest.
 Undoubtedly one of the more convenient options to get details on crime history, these private establishments charge a small fee for their services.

 - Law enforcement agency: 401 Second Street, Suite 11, Parkersburg, West Virginia 26101